 Music at Holy Trinity continues to be strong, with students given the opportunity of entering prestigious events and competitions from across the region as well as nationally.
 Gifted and talented students have the opportunity to take early entry GCSE and A level Music.
 Physical Education and sport in general plays an important role within Senior School, with sporting success, both individually and in teams, enjoyed at all levels.
 Biology, Chemistry and Physics are taken as separate subjects from Year 7 with an option to continue this at GCSE.
-French and Spanish, Drama, Sports and Business Studies, Home Economics and ICT available as GCSE subjects.
-History is a core subject building analytical skills in all students.
+French and Spanish, Physical Education, Food and Nutrition and Computer Science give a flavour of the broad range of subjects we offer at GCSE.

 Small class sizes enable Form and Subject teachers to get to know all students well, with committed Form teachers and Heads of Key Stages providing excellent care and extended support, with Senior students encouraged to take responsibility in the House System which offers the opportunity to develop confidence and leadership qualities.